-• Replace the Barclays letter of credit that supports the Series 2010C Bonds and expires in September 2015.
-Additionally, based on the results of a bank solicitation, the Airports Authority may consider replacing bank facilities that are

-- scheduled to expire in 2016, in particular, those facilities supporting the Series 2003D and Series 2011A Bonds. - Continue to monitor the Airports Authority's interest rate swap portfolio for opportunities to reduce risk in a low cost manner.
+The Barclays letter of credit that supports the Series 2010C Bonds expires in September 2015.
+Additionally, based on the results of a bank solicitation, the Airports Authority may consider replacing bank facilities that are scheduled to expire in 2016, in particular, those facilities supporting the Series 2003D and Series 2011A Bonds.